 - What did we talk about last class?
-Do you have any code to show? - Do you have any questions about the assignment? - What is a recursive function?
+Let's go look at the code that was started and possibly add just a bit more to it. - Do you have any questions about the assignment? - What is a recursive function?
 Why do we use them?
 What are they good for?